 This method sends the content rendered on the client-side to the users while the search engines get the content rendered on the server-side.
 So your site dynamically detects whether it is a search engine request.
 And for those who are wondering, no, it’s not considered cloaking because the content must be ISO.

-Google no longer recommends the use of escaped fragments or the push state method.
-The pre-rendering implementation tools: Prerender.io, BromBone, PhantomJS result in a static cached version of your pages.
+Google no longer recommends using escaped fragments or the push state method.
+The pre-rendering implementation tools: Prerender.io, BromBone, and PhantomJS, result in a static cached version of your pages.

 There are at least two great reasons to consider lazy-loading images for your website: